 School Buses

-- Smoking in the car.
-It is not generally illegal to smoke in a car with a minor present in the USA, although some states have either implemented or are testing such a ban.
-For a list of these locations, check here.
-However, note that many rental car agencies in the U.S. do not allow smoking in their cars or charge a mandatory cleaning fee for smoking.
+On smoking, it is not generally illegal to smoke in a car with a child present in the US, though some states have brought in or are trialling such a ban, and this list tracks where.
+Worth knowing separately: many US rental companies do not allow smoking in their cars at all, and will charge a mandatory cleaning fee if you do.

-In a worst case scenario, you will commit a traffic violation and be stopped by the police.
-You can be stopped for a variety of reasons, including driving over the posted speed limit through to dangerous driving and lights on your vehicle not working.
+In a worst-case scenario, you commit a traffic violation and get pulled over by the police.
+You can be stopped for all sorts of reasons, from driving over the posted speed limit through to dangerous driving or a light not working on your vehicle.

 I have to admit that I was stopped once in the US for going over the posted speed limit.
-In my defence, we had just arrived in Yosemite National Park, the scenery was stunning, and the speed crept over the limit as we coasted downhill without me paying attention to it.
+In my defence, we had just arrived in Yosemite National Park, the views were glorious, and my speed crept over the limit as we coasted downhill without me paying attention to it.

 Unfortunately, the park ranger behind me was paying attention to my speed, so he pulled me over very quickly.
 Jess was not hugely impressed with me either.